Nom et localisation du dépôt

 Zone des conditions d'accès et d'utilisation

-This material is available for use.
-Please contact the Archives (MSArchives@mssm.edu) for more information.
+This material is available for use; however, the autochromes are fragile and only a digital copy may be used by researchers.
+Contact the Archives (MSArchives@mssm.edu) for more information.

 Conditions de reproduction